mesosphere/d2iq-engineering-blog/content/posts/signing-artifacts-via-cosign/index.md

 mkdir hello && cd hello
 ```

-Now lets create the Dockerfile, it is fairly simple and enough for our demonstration too.
+Now lets create the Dockerfile, it is fairly simple and enough for our demonstration.
 Go ahead and use your editor of choice!
 (I use vim)
 ```bash
 vim Dockerfile
 ```